 Covering Your Bases

-If you’re new to dog ownership, then it’s good to know this one simple fact: some dogs get into things just as much as cats.
+If you’re new to dog ownership, then it’s good to know this one simple fact: Some dogs get into things just as much as cats.
 Dogs are like awkward teenagers when it comes to their tails, so be conscious of your more precious items.
 Are they in the hazard zone?
 Could a swing of a tail or a curious nudge push an item off a table edge?
 Dogs can also be quite messy, so make sure you reserve a special area in the kitchen for their food and water bowls.
-Putting a mat under the bowls will make the cleaning up process a lot easier as well.
+The team at Doggie Designer recommends putting a mat under the bowls will make clean-up a lot easier as well.
 Also keep in mind that no matter how well-trained, most dogs have a difficult time resisting the appeal of an open trashcan.
 It might be worth investing in a covered waste bin, just to prevent any possible spills from occurring.

 The Bathroom Problem

-Though this may seem like a no-brainer, make sure you potty train your dog properly.
-If you decide to get a puppy, take precaution and roll up any soft rugs until you feel that he’s fully trained.
-Though it’s important to go on frequent walks, most dogs should be able to stay home for several hours without visiting a fire hydrant.
-However, be sure you don’t fully rely on these pads.
-It is not a replacement for daily sunshine and exercise.
+Though this might seem like a no-brainer, make sure you house-train your apartment dog properly.
+If you decide to get a puppy, take precautions and roll up any soft rugs until you feel that he’s fully trained.
+Although it’s important to go on frequent walks, most dogs should be able to stay home for about four hours without visiting a fire hydrant.

 Train, Train, Train